Back to blog

 1. Determine the Data Source and Ownership

 Knowing where your data originates is the first, and arguably most important, step.
-Did you collect it yourself?
-Was it provided by a third party?
-Or is it publicly available?
-Each of these scenarios has different licensing implications. * If you collected the data, define the terms of use for your own team. * If it's a third-party dataset, carefully review their license agreement. * For public datasets, always verify the stated license (e.g., Creative Commons).
-It's also vital to understand who *owns* the data.
-Ownership dictates who has the right to grant licenses.
-Ensure the source you're using actually has the authority to license the data to you.
-If unclear, err on the side of caution and seek legal counsel.
+Did you collect it yourself, receive it from a third party, or pull it from a public source?
+Each scenario has different licensing implications.
+If you collected the data, define the terms of use for your own team.
+If it's a third-party dataset, carefully review the license agreement. * For public datasets, always verify the stated license (e.g., Creative Commons).
+Ownership dictates who has the right to grant licenses, so confirm the source actually has authority to license the data to you.
+If unclear, seek legal counsel.

 2. Analyze the License Terms